bram-is/homepage-old/src/pages/available.md

 - Build tools like Webpack, Gulp, NPM scripts
 - Methods like scrum, Jira, TargetProcess, Trello, git, style- and JavaScript linters and other tools.

-## Company details

-**bram.is** is registered in the Dutch Chamber of Commerce under number 80002668.
-VAT number: NL003379779B98.

 ## Still with me?

 Drop me a message below.
 The more details about your project you include in your message, the faster I can get back to you.
 You’ll hear back from me within 2–4 business days.